Medically Reviewed by Joseph Christenbury, M.D.

 You may be a good candidate for presbyopia correction if you are an adult over the age of 40 who has been diagnosed with Presbyopia.
 Your eye doctor can accurately diagnose presbyopia through a complete eye exam and will make a recommendation as to the best treatment option for you.

 Here are Your Treatment Options

 Presbyopia correction surgeries may be performed on both eyes, or on only one eye (a monovision approach), in which one eye is corrected for distance vision and the other eye is made nearsighted, reducing the need for reading glasses.

-The side effects associated with this procedure vary depending on the treatment used, but can include overcorrection or undercorrection, infection, and vision-related issues such as poor night vision.
+The side effects associated with this procedure vary depending on the treatment used, but can include overcorrection or undercorrection, infection, and vision-related issues such as glare, halos and poor night vision.
 New surgical techniques to treat presbyopia are currently being developed and tested making long-term correction of presbyopia safer, more effective, and increasingly popular.

 Cost of Presbyopia Correction

 The cost of presbyopia correction varies widely depending on the technique used.
 The cost of presbyopia surgery generally ranges from $1,500 and $5,000 per eye.
 Treatments tend to be slightly more expensive than those intended to treat nearsightedness or farsightedness.
 While the surgery is not usually covered by insurance, there are many financing options available making long-term vision correction affordable.